Jens Jensen (politician): Early life

 Jensen was born on 2 May 1865 in Sebastopol, Victoria, on the outskirts of Ballarat.
-His Danish parents Anna Marie Christine (née Peterson) and Anthon Jensen had immigrated to Australia during the Victorian gold rush; he was their third son.
+He was the third son of Anna Marie Christine (née Peterson) and Anthon Jensen, Danish immigrants who had immigrated to Australia during the Victorian gold rush.
+His father was reputedly a veteran of the First Schleswig War between Denmark and Germany.

 Jensen attended state schools until the age of 11, when he began working as a stable boy.
 He moved to Beaconsfield, Tasmania, in 1878 and worked as a rabbit hawker and miner; he eventually gained his engine driver's certificate.
 In 1885, Jensen married Elizabeth Frances Broadhurst.
 The couple had one son and four daughters before her death in 1894.
 He remarried in 1896 to Bertha Hopton, with whom he had another son and daughter.
 Also in 1896, Jensen built a hotel and theatre in Beaconsfield.
 He later opened a larger establishment at Beauty Point, and bought an orchard nearby.
 He was elected to the Beaconsfield Town Council in 1899.

 Political career

+State politics

+Jensen was elected to the Tasmanian House of Assembly at the 1903 state election, winning the seat of George Town.
+He was a member of the Launceston branch of the Reform League, one of Tasmania's earliest formal political organisations.
+In parliament he supported the faction of liberal democrats associated with William Propsting, who formed a government after the election.

-In 1903 Jensen was elected as the member for George Town in the Tasmanian House of Assembly as an independent and was re-elected as a Labor candidate for George Town in 1906 and Wilmot 1909 and was Chief Secretary in a Labor government for eight days in October 1909.
+In June 1903, Jensen was admitted to the membership of the Tasmanian Workers' Political League – the forerunner of the Australian Labor Party in Tasmania – after attending the organisation's inaugural state conference and signing the pledge required of parliamentary members.
+He was re-elected in George Town as an endorsed Labor candidate at the 1906 state election, before transferring to the new multi-member seat of Wilmot at the 1909 election.
+He was appointed Chief Secretary in John Earle's eight-day government in June 1909, the first time the ALP had held office in Tasmania.